Wisconsin EBT Customer Service: How to Get Help & Common Issues

 Common EBT-Related Issues and How to Resolve Them

-While on the call, request a replacement card and confirm your current mailing address.
+• Request a replacement card during the call and confirm your mailing address.

-Review your last few transactions with the agent and dispute any purchases you did not make.
+• Review recent transactions with the agent to spot and dispute any unauthorized purchases.

-Once your new card arrives (usually in 7-10 business days), activate it and set a new PIN.
+• Once your new card arrives, typically in 7-10 business days, activate it and set a new PIN.

-If you believe your benefits were stolen, you should also report the potential fraud to the Office of Inspector General.
+• If you believe fraud occurred, you can also report it to the Office of Inspector General.

 Forgotten or Locked PIN

-Create a new four-digit PIN that is difficult for others to guess.
+• Enter a new four-digit PIN that is secure and not easy for others to guess.

-Test the new PIN at a retailer or ATM to confirm that it works correctly.
+• Test the new PIN at a retailer or ATM to confirm it is working correctly.

 Deposit Missing or Delayed

-Check your current balance using a free app like Benny to track your SNAP and EBT Cash, or look at your last store receipt.
+• First, check your current balance.
+You can use a free app like Benny to track your SNAP and EBT Cash balance or check your last store receipt.

-Compare your expected payment date with the EBT deposit schedule for Wisconsin, as weekends and holidays can cause delays.
+• Compare the expected deposit date with the deposit schedule for Wisconsin, as weekends and holidays can cause delays.

-If the funds are still missing, contact customer service to ask if a technical issue is delaying the deposit.
+• If funds are still missing, contact your local agency to ask if a technical issue or account hold is the cause.

 Card Declined at Checkout

-First, check your EBT balance to ensure you have enough funds to cover the purchase.
+• First, check your EBT balance to confirm you have enough funds for the purchase.
+You can also use an app to track your SNAP and EBT Cash balance.

-Ask the cashier to swipe the card again or try a different payment terminal.
+• Ask the cashier to try swiping the card again or use a different payment terminal.

 Manage Your EBT Benefits and Get Cashback with Benny